Overview and History

 The Hauptman-Woodward Medical Research Institute is known for its research throughout the world.

-Founded in 1956 it has housed researchers dedicated to studying the foundations of disease, looking at the interaction of biology with new and improved pharmaceuticals.
+Founded in 1956 the Institute houses researchers dedicated to studying the foundations of disease, looking at the interaction of biology with new and improved pharmaceuticals.
 We have a rich history of innovation, discovery, and education, and are a founder institute of the Buffalo Niagara Medical Campus.
-Today we are housed in a state of the art, 73,000 square foot facility identified from it’s iconic shape reflected in our logo.
+Today we are housed in a state of the art, 73,000 square foot facility identified from its iconic shape reflected in our logo.

 The Institute was founded as the Medical Foundation of Buffalo in 1956 through the vision of Dr. George Koepf and the generosity of Helen Woodward Rivas.
 Ms. Rivas was the youngest child of Orator and Cora Talmage Woodward of LeRoy, New York.
 The Woodwards owned and operated the Genesee Pure Food, Co.
 In 1899, Orator purchased a unique recipe that he named Jell-O, which became the company’s claim to fame.
 The couple had six children; Helen was their youngest.

 While a patient of Dr. Koepf, Helen learned of his deep interest in basic research and his belief that it was vital to improving human health.
 To his vision, she pledged generous financial support of $3 million, equivalent to $26 million today.
 Her foresight and his dream established Buffalo’s only independent research institution, which now has an international reputation for excellence in structural biology.

 Helen Woodward Rivas and Dr. George Koepf, founders of the Hauptman-Woodward Medical Research Institute